FreeSlave/halflife-featureful/documentation/content/docs/configuration/time-based-damage.md

 {{% details title="Old Time based damage values" %}}
 \
-The values that seemingly were used during the development.
+The values that seemingly were used during the Half-Life development (before retail).

 ```json
 {